 Contrary to some of the tragedies listed earlier, dams are also critical for flood control.
 A well-maintained and safely-operated dam can regulate the flow of water that passes through it, giving security to local residents and businesses.
 This regulated water flow is also very important for inland navigation with America’s dams providing stable waters for river transportation.

 Finally, there are countless examples of dams creating safe areas for recreation.
 Throughout the U.S, dammed lakes offer boating, fishing and picnic areas, providing necessary social and economic benefits to surrounding communities.

 As we have established, a safe and efficient network of dams offer huge environmental, social and economic benefits.
 We’ve also seen how negligence has played a massive role in undermining confidence in these multi-functional structures.
 However, CentrAlert is here to help.

 CentrAlert Can Protect Your Organization or Community from Dam Failure

 As part of CentrAlert’s suite of Adaptive Intelligent Controls, Dam Breach Detect allows the CentrAlert Crisis-Driven Alert & Control (C-DAC) system to recognize and respond to any form of dam breach.
-Whether you need to monitor water levels, detect structural issues in the dam wall or track other upstream issues, Dam Breach Detect has you covered.
-Dam Breach Detect also offers multiple control options and can work with C-DAC to instantly communicate issues to those that need to know.
+Whether you need to monitor water levels, detect structural issues or track upstream issues, Dam Breach Detect has you covered.
+Dam Breach Detect also offers multiple control options and can work with C-DAC to instantly communicate important issues.